Previous chapter | Index | Next chapter

-Wei Wuxian walked back toward the Mo estate slowly.
-The perspective of seeing Lan Jingyi again put a spring to his steps and washed away some of the worries in him—how delightful, he thought for the hundredth time, to meet such a person in a place such as this.
+Wei Wuxian made his way back toward the Mo estate slowly.
+The perspective of seeing Lan Jingyi again put a spring to his steps and washed away some of the worries in him.
+How delightful, he thought for the hundredth time, to meet such a person in a place such as this.

 His mood lasted until he reached the front gate and felt resentful energy crawl over his skin coldly.

 He stilled.
 Around him the house was silent as a tomb; he heard nothing alive, human or animal, scurrying around.
 The familiar energy skittered over his arms and seemed to stop at the cuts which Mo Xuanyu had made, as if recognizing them as kin.
 Wei Wuxian curled his fingers around it, thinking idly of grabbing it and making use of it.

 Instead, he followed it to his source, passing by the open gate of the mansion without entering it.
 The trail of energy became fainter as the minutes trickled by, and Wei Wuxian thought with some disappointment that he would soon lose it.
 Such things were so fickle.
 But then his foot hit something surprisingly soft in the darkness, and when he looked down, he found a corpse.